Estazolam: Abuse

 A primate study found that estazolam has abuse potential.
-Estazolam is a drug with the potential for misuse.
 Two types of drug misuse can occur; recreational misuse, where the drug is taken to achieve a high or when the drug is continued long term against medical advice.
 Estazolam became notorious in 1998 when a large amount of an 'herbal sleeping mix' called Sleeping Buddha was recalled from the shelves after the FDA discovered that it contained estazolam.
 In 2007, a Canadian product called Sleepees was recalled after it was found to contain undeclared estazolam.